-The basic LTC3716 application circuit is shown in Figure 1 on the first page.
-External component selection begins with the selection of the inductors based on ripple current requirements and continues with the current sensing resistors using the calculated peak inductor current and/or maximum current limit.
-Next, the power MOSFETs.
-D1 and D2 are selected.
+The basic LTC1929 application circuit is shown in Figure 1 on the first page.
+External component selection is driven by the load requirement, and begins with the selection of $R{SENSE1,\,2}$.
+Once $R{SENSE1,\,2}$ are known, L1 and L2 can be chosen.
+Next, the power MOSFETs and D1 and D2 are selected.
 The operating frequency and the inductor are chosen based mainly on the amount of ripple current.
 Finally, C{IN} is selected for its ability to handle the input ripple current (that PolyPhaseTM operation minimizes) and C{OUT} is chosen with low enough ESR to meet the output ripple voltage and load step specifications (also minimized with PolyPhase).
 Current mode architecture provides inherent current sharing between output stages.
 The circuit shown in Figure 1 can be configured for operation up to an input voltage of 28V (limited by the external MOSFETs).
-Current mode control allows the ability to connect the two output stages to two different input power supply rails.
-A heavy output load can take some power from each input supply according to the selection of the R{SENSE} resistors.